 Unless they’re doing it behind my back…which would make me cry.

-I’m not suggesting that women don’t find high heels to be an attractive look on other women, but this “Dr. Morris” character seems to be pushing his own agenda.
+I’m not suggesting that women don’t find high heels to be an attractive look on other women, but this “Dr. Morris” character is pushing his own agenda.

 Maybe it’s just me, but when he says “women rejoice in their femininity without men being present,” I’m almost certain he’s referring to lingerie tickle fights at grown up lady slumber parties.